 Sarah Lidwell-Durnin

-I am a historian of archaeology, reading for a PhD at the University of Bristol, and my work is on the work of the English archaeologist Sir Arthur Evans and his excavations at Knossos on Crete in the early 1900’s.
+I am a historian of archaeology, reading for a PhD at the University of Bristol.
+My work is on the work of the English archaeologist Sir Arthur Evans and his excavations at Knossos on Crete in the early 1900’s.

-My work examines his engagement with contemporary science, in particular with ideas of eugenics, craniometry and race, and how this engagement influenced his understanding of representations of the human face and form (i.e. frescoes, figurines) that he discovered at Knossos or later authenticated.
+I examine Evans’s engagement with contemporary science, in particular with ideas around eugenics, craniometry and race, in the context of images of humans (i.e. frescoes, figurines) that he discovered at Knossos or later authenticated.

 You can find me at the University of Bristol here and also on Bluesky.